5 Things You Won’t See At This Yoga Studio (And Why)

 David Swenson told a story about teaching yoga to prisoners.

-He noticed that one of the inmates was clasping his fingers as if holding a gun during Warrior 1.
+He noticed one of the inmates was clasping his fingers as if holding a gun during Warrior 1.

 When David asked the prisoner why he chose that hand position, the inmate said, “It feels like a gun and I like it.”